-Staff may issue 10 minutes detentions at break, 30 minutes at lunchtime or up to two hours after school without prior notice.
-Detentions will be given for lack of work if an imposition form has not worked, poor behaviour, lack of cooperation with staff etc. If a student is late to school in the morning, without good reason, they will be placed on lunchtime detention that day.
-Failure to attend results in a detention after school with the T&L leader.
+Staff may issue detentions at break, lunchtime or up to two hours after school without prior notice.
+Detentions are set by the member of staff most appropriate, so will be given for lack of work if an imposition form has not worked, poor behaviour in a lesson, lack of co-operation with staff etc. Failure to attend is followed up by the classroom teacher and then the T&L Leader.
+If a student is late to school in the morning, without good reason, they will be placed on break or lunchtime detention that day.
+Failure to attend results in a detention after school with the Pastoral Manager.
 The exception to this is where the student has been disrespectful verbally or has walked away from the member of staff.
 In this case a 'Respect Detention can be set for Friday afternoon for one hour.
 If the student repairs the problem with an apology letter before the detention, which must be signed by the member of staff, they may be excused.